 “I think one of the best things about the Communication Arts department is how there are multiple concentrations to focus on. “

-We engage popular culture We believe that a Christian College is the best place to wrestle with what it means to be “in the world, but not of the world.”
+We engage popular culture.
+We believe that a Christian college is the best place to wrestle with what it means to be “in the world, but not of the world.”

 We choose to watch, listen and read so that we can dissect, understand, and participate in popular culture in ways that are meaningful and rooted in our mission.
-The plays we do, the stories we write, the films or videos we shoot, or the ways we participate in groups, all reflect our developing understanding of how we can offer the world truth, reconciliation, transformation and reflection.
+The plays we do, the stories we write, the films or videos we shoot, and the ways we participate in groups all reflect our developing understanding of how we can offer the world truth, reconciliation, transformation and reflection.
 Students are frequently asked to reflect on the meaning of the things they engage and the things they produce.

 “I realized how beneficial it was for me to make connections of material from my classes with things that were happening in real life.
 My classes have served to help me articulate and make sense of the world around me.”

-“I am realizing that I am unable to separate what I have learned as a Comm.
-Major with the rest of my life.”
+“I am realizing that I am unable to separate what I have learned as a Comm. major with the rest of my life.”

 We emphasize learning in community.

 Our faculty are committed to knowing students, being available to students, and learning from students.
 From in-class projects to co-curricular involvement, we stress the importance and value of collaborating with others in all context of communication.
 We recognize that this commitment to one another prepares us to serve the broader communities we return to when we leave Malone.
 Our small class sizes and interaction between students and faculty are one of the things our students consistently point to as something they love about our department.